mcneilrp1/audiocraft/MODEL_CARD.md

 ## Quantitative analysis

-More information can be found in the paper [Simple and Controllable Music Generation][arxiv], in the Experimental Setup section.
+More information can be found in the paper [Simple and Controllable Music Generation](https://arxiv.org/abs/2306.05284), in the Experimental Setup section.

 ## Limitations and biases